Food Sustainability

 Time Commitment: varies

-Required Documentation: Write 3-4 sentences about what you learned.
+Required Documentation: Write 3-4 sentences about what course you took and what you learned.

 Description: There are a lot of ways to help out your local food pantry.
 Whether that is community service, money, or food donations, click here for information about Weber Cares Pantry and other local food assistance programs.